 Fact #18: They Can Rotate Their Eyes

-Guinea pigs do not have a very good eyesight but they can rotate their eyeball to 360 degrees which means they can see someone standing behind them without moving his or her neck.
+Guinea pigs do not have very good eyesight.
+However, they can rotate their eyeball to 360 degrees, which means they can see someone standing behind them without moving their neck.

 Fact #19: They Will Show When They Are Happy